hoodiehq-archive/documentation/en/tutorials/map-app.md

 If you've gotten this far in the Docs, you should have Hoodie and its dependencies installed and know that Hoodie is a powerful tool for making simply awesome apps.
 Combine Hoodie with another strong tool, like [Leaflet](http://leafletjs.com/), and that app can become even greater.
 So, let's get started.

-We'll start off using [Hoodie-Skeleton](https://github.com/hoodiehq/hoodie-app-skeleton), a Hoodie project template, to get the project up and running with jQuery, Skeleton, and a simple login.
-We'll call the project Hoodie Maps.
+Start off using [Hoodie-Skeleton](https://github.com/hoodiehq/hoodie-app-skeleton), a Hoodie project template, to get the project up and running with jQuery, Skeleton, and a simple login.
+Call the project Hoodie Maps.

 <pre><code>$ hoodie new HoodieMaps -t "hoodiehq/hoodie-app-skeleton"
 $ cd HoodieMaps
 </code></pre>

-Once inside our project directory, we can get start up Hoodie and get to building our app.
+Once inside the project directory, you can start up Hoodie and begin building the app.

 <pre><code>$ hoodie start</code></pre>

-Open up Hoodie Maps in your preferred text editor or IDE, and we'll begin with index.html in the **www/** directory.
-Replace the text in the **h1** that says "e_card", to the name of our app, Hoodie Maps, and replace the text of the **h2** below it to a description of our app.
-Then remove all the divs with the **class "one-third"**, to give us a clean canvas on which to create.
+Open up Hoodie Maps in your preferred text editor or IDE, and begin with index.html in the **www/** directory.
+Replace the text in the **h1** that says "e_card", to the name of our app, Hoodie Maps, and replace the text of the **h2** below it to a description of the app.
+Then remove all the divs with the **class "one-third"**, to give yourself a clean canvas on which to create.

 Next, grab a copy of Leaflet.js, either from their [Downloads page](http://leafletjs.com/download.html) or a package system like npm.
 Add the script tag connecting to Leaflet after those for jQuery and Bootstrap.